quangnd159/dangquang.xyz/content/_index.md

 disableToc: true
 ---

 The name's Quang.
 I'm living in Binh Chanh, HCMC with my wife and two sons 👶.
+In my free time I like learning stuff, reading books, drawing, and tinkering with my life.

 🏠 Homepage: [dqnotes.com](https://dqnotes.com)